pgpavlides/php_garden/README.md

 In PHP, the switch statement provides a convenient way to test a single expression against multiple possible values, and execute a block of code for each matching value.
-The switch statement is often used as an alternative to a series of if...elseif...else statements, when you need to test for many possible values of a single expression.
+The switch statement is often used as an alternative to a series of **if...elseif...else statements**, when you need to test for many possible values of a single expression.

 The syntax for a switch statement is as follows: